ethteck/splat/docs/Segments.md

 **Description:**

 The C code segments have two behaviors:
-- If the target `.c` file does not exist, a new file will be generated with macros to include the original Assembly (macros differ for IDO vs GCC compiler).
+- If the target `.c` file does not exist, a new file will be generated with macros to include the original assembly (macros differ for IDO vs GCC compiler).
 - Otherwise the target `.c` file is scanned to determine what assembly needs to be extracted from the ROM.

-Assembly that is extracted due to a `c` segment will be written to a `nonmatching` folder, with one function per file.
+Assembly that is extracted due to a `c` segment will be written to a `nonmatchings` folder, with one function per file.

 **Example:**